jamesmoss/treasure-chest/README.markdown

 Requirements
 -----------------------------------
 - PHP 5.3 or higher
-- APC 3.1.4 or higher (if using APC as backend)
+- APC 3.1.1 or higher (if using APC as backend)
-- Memcached 1.2.0 or higher (if using memcached as backend)
+- Memcached 1.2.0 and PECL memcached 0.1.0 or higher (if using Memcached as backend)

 Usage
 -----------------------------------